Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Growth rate: Moderate to rapid, depending on water.

-Flowers: The rays are yellow on top and yellow and red striped underneath.
-The tiny, yellow-topped, dark orange florets, in the green center, have edible stamens with a chocolate fragrance.
+Flowers: The rays (female florets) are yellow on top and yellow and red striped underneath.
+The dark orange (male) florets, in the green center, have edible stamens with a chocolate fragrance.
 The scent is strongest in the early morning before the temperature rises.
 At noon, the rays may close up with full sun and high temperatures, but open again when the afternoon becomes cooler.
-In this compound flower, the rays are female flowers that produce seed and the center disk florets are male flowers that produce fragrance and pollen.
+In this flower, the ray florets produce seed and the center disc florets produce fragrance and pollen.
 If there are eight rays there will be eight seeds.

 Bloom: Spring to fall.

-Fruit: Seed that develops at the edge of the disk where each ray attaches.
+Fruit: A dry fruit containing a single seed (cypsela) that develops at the edge of the disc where each ray attaches.

 Leaves: Pale gray-green in full sun, green in part shade, many-lobed, at the base of the plant and part-way up the flower stalks.
 The leaves and stalks are plain and unattractive in full sun.